Nokecy/MjFSv2-Solution/MjFSv2Lib/ReadMe.md

 # MjFSv2Lib

-This project includes all the re-usable classes used by the MjFS system.
-What follows is a short description of each package and what the classes inside the package are supposed to represent / do.
+This project includes all the re-usable classes used by the other project in the MjFS solution.
+What follows is a short description of the contents of each package.

 ## Database
 #### DatabaseOperations